Cross Country Skiing

-This trail is hwy 203 in the summer and it is a nice and wide ski run.
-It is a multi use trail shared with snow shoes, snowmobiles and cross country skiers sharing the trail.
-The first 1/3 mile of this trail is shared with skiers and snowboarders coming down a access trail.
+This trail is hwy 203 in the summer so it makes for a nice and wide Cross-Country ski run in the winter.
+It is a multi-use trail with Snowshoes, Snowmobiles and Cross-Country skiers sharing the trail.
+The first 1/3 mile of this trail is shared with Skiers and Snowboarders coming down an access trail.

-We recommend you use the right hand side of the trail as you head up the first 1/3 mile of the trail.
-Once past you have a couple miles of rolling terrain and then a short climb to the vista point.
+We recommend you use the right-hand side of the trail as you head up the first 1/3 mile of the trail.
+Once past the first 1/3 mile, you have a couple of miles of rolling terrain and then a short climb to the vista point.

-This is a great place to get some epic back country view of the the Minarets, Ritter, Banner and the back country.
+This is a great place to get some epic backcountry view of the Minarets, Ritter, and Banner.
 You also get a unique view of Mammoth Mountain from the vista.

 Bring a lunch on a warm day and a camera for some great photo shots.
 Be prepared; this ridge is exposed to the wind and calm conditions can get windy very quickly, so make sure you are prepared and know what the daily forecast is.